zackw/pinebook-pro-keyboard-updater/firmware/src/README.md

 ## Keymaps

 The `keymaps/*.c` files contain individual keymaps that declare the key type/keycode, and function arrays that can used to customise the function layer.
-The address that this array is being assigned to is important. **Only ANSI keyboards are supported currently**.
+The address that this array is being assigned to is important.
+You can use the `KEYMAP_ISO` or `KEYMAP_ANSI` macros to define your keymap - these take a different number of arguments since each keyboard has a different number of keys.
+The power button on both keyboards cannot be mapped and is excluded from the keymaps.

 There a couple of helpers that have been written to make configuring keymaps easier:

  * `R(n)`: regular keycode (see below) - `KC_` gets prefixed to `n`,
     e.g. only use `A` here to get `KC_A`